INFLAMMATORY BOWEL DISEASES

 Nutritious diet prescribed

-Supplement fat soluble vitamins,medium chain triglycerides,
+Supplement fat soluble vitamins,medium chain

 Parenteral viatminB12.minerals